 Webinar

-Watch this 2020 Summit workshop to learn more about the solar project development process and hear insights from EPA's Green Power Partnership Program as well as partner case studies from Orlando, FL and the University of Virginia.
+Watch this 2020 Better Buildings & Better Plants Summit workshop to learn more about the solar project development process and hear insights from EPA's Green Power Partnership Program as well as partner case studies from Orlando, FL and the University of Virginia.

-In this 2020 Summit session, industry experts discussed value streams and tools for evaluating DERs, while Better Building partners shared their successful experiences using DERs to reduce costs and keep operating when the grid goes down.
+In this 2020 Better Buildings & Better Plants Summit session, industry experts discussed value streams and tools for evaluating DERs, while Better Buildings partners shared their successful experiences using DERs to reduce costs and keep operating when the grid goes down.

 The Better Buildings Alliance Renewables Integration Team discussed building-to-grid integration in the context of COVID and how the pandemic is accelerating the transition to grid-interactive efficient buildings (GEBs).